bennyfreemantle/bennyfreemantle/README.md

 Currently working through the full stack online course [The Odin Project](https://www.theodinproject.com/).
 This has taught me lots of new skills.
 The main one, being able to research for myself effectively to solve a problem.

+This README will act as a some what documentation for my journey of becoming a Full Stack Web Developer and further career into the field tech.

 <!--
 **bennyfreemantle/bennyfreemantle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.